iivanoo/covid-apps-observer/data/data_us/reports/resources/com.bcbsm.android.bcmi.onlinevisit___12.9.01.000_00/report.md

 > This tool has failed me twice now, trying again tomorrow.
 Your tech support said my end was fine, it on yours.
 It is not conducive to ones mental health to experience these failures when trying to get better.
 I could lose my job if I don't get to speak to a doctor soon.<br> :date: __2020-06-17 13:37:42__

 > If I ever wanted my medical information shared with marketers, advertising networks and "services that can provide me options" I'd just post it on Facebook because that's easier and just about as secure.<br> :date: __2020-06-11 16:25:44__

-> This app sucks makes pay money for visit takes 1hr to sit an wait for visit l...doctor koo she prescribes meds easy quick visit..try to get meds from pharmacy they say doc never submitted they give u number to call to resubmit u have to wait another 2 hrs for them to answer I am on hold now<br> :date: __2020-05-19 00:35:48__